anakin004/ASL-Interpreter-TF/README.md

 -- have fun!

-Here is a quick demo the interpreter
+Here is a quick demo of the interpreter

 https://github.com/user-attachments/assets/0a1989d9-5c38-45a5-9054-a55d27f5c4cd